jeremychow99/personal-website/auth/README.md

-register: created a user and put into db, stored password as jwt signed
+register: created a user, store brcyppt hashed pw in db use jwt for login, not register authentication middleware is used to check if the request is valid